petitkiwi/Portfolio/README.md

-Claire LEFEZ Professional Portfolio, built with Vue.js framwork and Bootstrap CSS.
+Hi!
+I am Claire LEFEZ, and this is my Professional Portfolio, built with Vue.js framework and Bootstrap CSS.